jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-17-fracture-mechanics-applications.md

 ![](../../../attachments/engr-743-001-damage-and-fracture/design_against_crack_growth.png)

-13. Fracture Toughness: Example 1
+13.  #fracture-toughness: Example 1
     1. _Q: Is the remote stress still the applied, even if there is a hole?_
     2. **A: What is the maximum #principal-stress, because that is the applied stress.
 This is also used in #FEA.**
        1. #superposition only works for linear elastic for ceramics in #FEA.
        2. #FEA codes implement plasticity automatically.
        3. Inclusion of these calculations are only necessary if the lower length-scale is important, but not included in the mesh.
-2. Fracture Toughness: Example 2
+2.  #fracture-toughness: Example 2

 *[HCP]: Hexagonal Close-Packed